Trade directory · Milford metro · Delaware

 Insurance Minimums

 Delaware requires minimum $300,000 general liability insurance for electrical contractors.
-Workers compensation mandatory if employees.
-Bonding requirements vary by project size.
+Workers compensation required if employing others.
+Bonding requirements vary by project size and municipal contracts.

 § C · Path to license